Contents:

 06.03.08 Dissertation/Doctoral Research Project

-Students in the Doctor of Musical Arts degree program may, with approval, elect to write a doctoral research project or dissertation in partial fulfillment of their degree requirements.
-Students who are interested in this option must first consult with the chair of the Musicology department to establish the student’s ability to accomplish independent research and and larger-scale academic writing, as well as to discuss the feasibility of the project.
+Students in the Doctor of Musical Arts degree program who have a special interest in a topic not covered by coursework, and who can demonstrate the necessary academic skills, may, with approval, elect to write a doctoral research project or dissertation in partial fulfillment of their degree requirements.
+Interested students must first consult with their program advisor to see how the project or dissertation would fit into the academic plan and ensure that the student is academically prepared for independent research.
+This is typically demonstrated through successful completion of a research-intensive course like a MHS 594 seminar.
+The student will then meet with the associate dean of graduate studies to discuss possible topics.
+They will then prepare a project or dissertation proposal to present to the chair of the Musicology department to establish the student’s ability to accomplish independent research and larger-scale academic writing, as well as to discuss the feasibility of the project.
 Once approval from the Musicology department chair is obtained, the student will work with the faculty co-advisors to craft a dissertation or doctoral research project proposal; this is submitted to the Graduate Professional Committee for approval along with the academic plan.
 At least one member of the faculty committee will be from the music education, musicology, or music theory departments.
 Students who write a dissertation or doctoral research project that does not involve work in music history will be required to take a total of 9 units of MHS 594 courses, 6 units of which will count within their research and writing component of the degree, and 3 units of which will count in the elective category.

 Ordinarily, the dissertation or doctoral research project must be written in residence.
 In any case, it must be written under the supervision of the candidate’s advisor and, when completed, must be approved by the advisor and by at least two other faculty readers.